 Risk factors for symptomatic COVID-19

 Based on the WHO criteria for COVID-suspect symptoms13, 51 of 328 IgG/IgM seropositive individuals (15.6%) and 64 of 642 seronegative individuals (10%) reported COVID-suspect symptoms, suggesting that the WHO criteria may lack specificity for identifying true COVID symptoms.
-We analysed a range of variables for association with symptomaticity given antibody seropositivity, but only smoking status was a significant predictor (Table 6).
+We analysed a range of variables for association with presence of symptoms given antibody seropositivity, but only smoking status was a significant predictor (Table 6).